PowerDNS/pdns/pdns/recursordist/docs/nod_udr.rst

 ++++++++++

 The setting ``new-domain-lookup=<base domain>`` will cause the recursor to issue a DNS A record lookup to ``<newly observed domain>.<base domain>``.
 This can be a suitable method to send NOD data to an offsite or remote partner, however care should be taken to ensure that data is not leaked inadvertently.
-To log NOD information to a dnstap stream, refer to :func:`dnstapFrameStreamServer`.
+To log NOD information to a dnstap stream, refer to :func:`dnstapNODFrameStreamServer`.

 Protobuf Logging
 ++++++++++++++++